Project Marienthal

 The Project Team

-is overseeing the project from the quantification and certification side.
-This includes, for example, the simulation of the development of the forest over the next 30 years.
+from Pina Earth is overseeing the project from the quantification and certification side.
+This includes, for example, simulating the forest's development over the next 30 years.
 Find out more here.

 Contact